Cambridge Net Zero Action Plan

 Action 3.3 Implementation Status

-This action provides residents and primarily small businesses access to renewable energy through the City’s electricity aggregation program.
-In FY24, the city continued and expanded the Cambridge Community Electricity (CCE) aggregation program with an energy supply contract that runs through January 2026.
-Staff is working on figuring out how BEUDO buildings can be served through the aggregation program and/or other power purchase agreements.
+This action provides residents and small businesses access to renewable energy through the City’s electricity aggregation program.
+In FY25, the city continued to offer the Cambridge Community Electricity (CCE) aggregation program with an energy supply contract that runs through January 2026.
+Staff continues to work on understanding how BEUDO buildings could potentially be served through the municipal aggregation program or other power purchase agreements.

 Graham and Parks School